agriffis/arongriffis.com/site/_posts/2019-11-29-github-events.md

 pages of 30 events each, with up to 10 pages available for the most recent 300 events.

-There are a couple ways one can approach such an API.
+There are a couple ways to approach such an API.
 One way is to write an all-in-one tool that fetches responses and runs queries against them.
 That's complicated by paging, though, and slow to run because it needs to make the API calls each time.
 I could keep a cache between runs, but that trades off